Txchrixo/GeoBrandTopList/README.md

 4. Generate the application key: php artisan key:generate

+5. Migrations and seeders:
+   php artisan migrate --seed

 5. Start the Laravel development server on port 7000: php artisan serve --host=0.0.0.0 --port=7000

-6. The backend will be available at calls on: http://localhost:7000/api/v1/...
+7. The backend will be available at calls on: http://localhost:7000/api/v1/...

 ## CRUD via cURL or Postman